New PhD projects for 2020/2021:

 I will be offering a number of MSc student projects (including for those studying on the Quantitative Genetics and Genome Analysis programme, and the Diploma in the Biodiversity and Taxonomy of Plants), including the analysis of population genomic data in Mimulus.

-Example PhD projects advertised in 2015, were:
+Example PhD projects I've advertised in the past, are:

 Ecological consequences of plant parasitism in Euphrasia (offered through EASTBIO).